Aizen

 In short

-Aizen — Native macOS workspace for running agents, terminals, and browsers across every branch.
-Best for Developers juggling multiple branches or projects on macOS, Engineers running multiple AI agents in parallel across environments, Teams doing code review with inline diffs and terminal access.
-Free to start; paid plans from $5.99/mo.
+Aizen — Native macOS workspace for running AI agents, terminals, and browsers across every branch.
+Best for macOS developers working across multiple git branches or projects simultaneously, Engineers running multiple AI agents (Claude, Codex, Gemini) in parallel per environment, Teams doing code review with inline diffs and direct terminal access.
+Free to start; paid plans from $179/mo.

 What's new in Aizen